Image Gradient Decomposition for Parallel and Memory-Efficient Ptychographic Reconstruction: Results

 \subsection{GPU Communication and Waiting Overhead}

+Besides improved cache hits, another reason that contributes to super-linear speedup is that the Gradient Decomposition method has a decreased GPU waiting time when the number of GPUs increases while maintaining a small communication overhead for gradient accumulations.
 Fig.~\ref{fig:runtime_breakdown} is the runtime breakdown for the Gradient Decomposition algorithm on the large Lead Titanate dataset from 24 to 462 GPUs.
 In addition, the figure shows the runtime breakdown comparison for both with and without the Asynchronous Pipelining for Parallel Passes (APPP) technique discussed in Sec.~\ref{sec:async_pipelines}.
 In Fig.~\ref{fig:runtime_breakdown}, the yellow bars represent the computation times, orange bars represent the GPU waiting time, and the blue bars represent the GPU communication overhead for gradient accumulations by performing asynchronous MPI send and receive operations.
 The keyword ``w/o" in the figure indicates that the corresponding runtimes do not use the APPP technique, while runtimes without the keyword use the APPP.

 One observation from the figure is that with the asynchronous parallel pipelines, the communication overhead for the Gradient Decomposition remains low even at 462 GPUs.
 In comparison, the runtimes are dominated by communication overhead at 462 GPUs when the APPP is turned off.
 Another observation is that the GPU waiting time is long when GPUs are few, but the waiting time steadily decreases with increased number of GPUs.
 When the GPUs are few, each GPU has a large tile and many gradient computations.
 Therefore, there is a high probability for the GPUs to wait for each other's gradient computations before performing gradient accumulations asynchronous pipelines.
 When the number of GPUs increases, however, each GPU has fewer computations and thereby has a smaller probability to wait for each other's gradient computations, leading to decreased waiting time.